openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

 examples—HelloEthane and HelloWaterBox—follow the same structure as HelloSodiumChloride but demonstrate more calls within the OpenMM API.
-They are only provided in C++ but can be adapted to run in C and Fortran by following the mappings described in Chapter :ref:`using-openmm-with-software-written-in-languages-other-than-c++`\ .
+They are only provided in C++ but can be adapted to run in C and Fortran by following the mappings described in Chapter :numref:`using-openmm-with-software-written-in-languages-other-than-c++`\ .
 HelloArgon and HelloSodiumChloride also serve as examples of how to do these mappings.
 The sections below describe the HelloArgon, HelloSodiumChloride, and HelloEthane programs in more detail.